louisjensen/breakout-game/README.md

 Orange blocks require three more hits, blue blocks require two more, and purple blocks only one.
 Additionally, each block has a one in ten chance of activating a power up.
 That power up will be generated randomly out of two options.

-The three power up options are:
+The two power up options are:
 * Slow ball (reduces ball speed by 50%)
 * Big paddle (increases paddle speed by 50%)